emb-riscv/specs-markdown/interrupt-controller.md

 exist, or hard-wired them to one if the associated interrupt line cannot be disabled.

-- the pending state of HIC interrupts can set or removed by software using the `set.pending` and `clear.pending` bit fields.
+- the pending state of HIC interrupts can set or removed by software using the `status.pending` and `status.clearpending` bit fields.
 The registers use a write-1-to-enable and write-1-to-clear policy.
-Writing 1 to a bit in the `clear.pending` bit field has no effect on the execution status of an active interrupt.
+Writing 1 to a bit in the `status.clearpending` bit field has no effect on the execution status of an active interrupt.

   It is implementation specific for each interrupt line supported, whether an interrupt supports either or both